Axway-API-Management-Plus/scripting-examples/README.md

 # Scripting Examples

-This repository contains a number of scripting examples to be used in a policy
+This repository contains a number of scripting examples to be used in a policy for the Axway API-Gateway.
+We encourage everybody (Axway employees, partner and customers) to contribute to this repository, if you would like to share assets with the community.
+Also this repository is used in our documentation to link examples where appropriate.

 ## Overview